mehmetc/jQuery.PRIMO/docs/extending_the_primo_ui_with_jquery_primo.md

 >    * ability to upload HTML, CSS and Javascript files
 >    * ability to inject the loaded Javascript files into Primo

 The first 2 are missing from Primo's toolbox that is the gap that [jQuery.PRIMO]("http://www.github.com/mehmetc/jQuery.PRIMO") tries to fill.
-It gives you a Model that you can query by linking to existing functions hidden in the default Primo library and adding other usefull functions.
+It gives you a Model that you can query by linking to existing functions hidden in the default Primo library and adding other useful functions.
 A Model in [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) of [MVVM](https://en.wikipedia.org/wiki/Model_View_ViewModel) patterns are mostly explained as structures that hold domain-specific data like user accounts (username, group, library, ...)
 [Addy Osmani](http://addyosmani.com/) explains it as:
 >Models hold information, but typically don’t handle behaviour.
 They don’t format information or influence how data appears in the browser as this isn’t their responsibility.
 Instead, formatting of data is handled by the View, whilst behaviour is considered business logic that should be encapsulated in another layer that interacts with the Model – the ViewModel...